AntenehTsegaye21/alx-system_engineering-devop/0x00-shell_basics/README.md

 mv /directory/fileName /directory/subdirectory---------------moves the file to the destination directory.
 rm /directory/subDirectory/fileName----------------deletes the file at the final destination.
 rm -r /directory/subDirectory-----------------deletes the subDirectory entirely.
 cd - :-----------changes the working directory to the previous.
+ls -al && ls -al /boot-------------------lists all files including hidden in current directory and the boot directory.